cjmartin/launchcalendar.org/_posts/2025-05-30-falcon-9-gps-iii-sv08.md

 payload: GPS III SV08
 payload-type: satellite
 payload-description: >-
-  The GPS III SV08 satellite, also known as GPS 3 Space Vehicle 08 (SV-08) and nicknamed "Katherine Johnson," is a third-generation navigation satellite built by Lockheed Martin for the U.S. Space Force.
-It features advanced M-code military anti-jamming capabilities, improved accuracy, and increased resistance to jamming and spoofing.
-Named in honor of NASA mathematician Katherine Johnson, it is targeted for precise injection into Plane E Slot 3F of the GPS constellation and enables simultaneous system-wide updates, supporting the ongoing modernization of resilient global positioning services.
+  The GPS III SV08 satellite, also known as GPS 3 Space Vehicle 08 (SV-08), GPS III-7, and nicknamed "Katherine Johnson" or "Ms. Creola Katherine Johnson," is a third-generation navigation satellite built by Lockheed Martin for the U.S.
+  Space Force.
+Equipped with advanced M-code military anti-jamming technology, the satellite provides more accurate and resilient Precision, Navigation, and Timing (PNT) capabilities, enabling simultaneous system-wide constellation updates and enhanced protection against jamming and spoofing.
+Named in honor of NASA mathematician Katherine Johnson, GPS III SV08 is part of ongoing efforts to modernize and enhance the resilience of the global GPS network.
 links:
   - title: Falcon 9 | GPS III SV08 (NASASpaceflight Forum Thread)
     type: